Ford Mustang Mach-E SUV - MPG, running costs & CO2

 The Mach-E has an impressive range and fast charging

-Even after the £3,000 government grant for electric cars is deducted, the Mach-E is still an expensive car, with a starting price of just over £40,000.
+Every Mach-E costs over £40,000, meaning it’s no longer eligible for the government grant for electric cars.
 It is, however, competitive with most rivals until cheaper electric SUVs arrive.
 Running costs will also be impressively low, with Ford's own estimates anticipating that a typical owner will save around £750 a year on fuel alone.

 Ford Mustang Mach-E MPG & CO2

 Just like the Tesla Model Y and Volkswagen ID.4, Ford is offering a choice of battery sizes to accommodate for the different lifestyles and budgets of potential owners.
 The more expensive version has an 88kWh usable capacity, giving a WLTP range of up to 379 miles with rear-wheel drive, dropping to 336 miles if a dual-motor, four-wheel drive setup is fitted.

 On paper, this compares favourably with the VW ID.4, which has a 324-mile range from its largest 77kWh battery.
 Crucially, it also beats the range figures of the Tesla Model Y which posts a maximum of 314 miles in Long Range guise.
 Of course, we'll be keen to see how close the Mach-E comes to its official figures when we get to drive it for longer.

 The more affordable 68kWh (usable) battery provides a range of up to 273 miles with two-wheel drive, dropping to 249 miles with a dual motor, four-wheel drive setup.
 Like all pure-electric cars, the Mach-E will benefit from free VED car tax and ultra-low Benefit-in-Kind for company-car drivers, along with perks like free access into cities and low emissions zones including central London.